EpikGamer101/Delay_Python/README.md

 Download the ZIP

-When it is finished downloading, copy the "delay" folder to:
+When it is finished downloading, copy the "delay" folder (Inside the delay master folder) to:

         [drivename]:/Python[version#]/Lib